Extreme programming practices: Continuous integration

 The development team should always be working on the latest version of the software.
-Since different team members may have versions saved locally with various changes and improvements, they should try to upload their current version to the code repository every few hours, or when a significant break presents itself.
-Continuous integration will avoid delays later on in the project cycle, caused by integration problems.
+Since different team members may have versions saved locally with various changes and improvements, they should try to upload their current version to the code repository every few hours, or when a significant break occurs.
+Continuous integration can avoid delays later in the project cycle, caused by integration problems.

 Design improvement

 Because XP doctrine advocates programming only what is needed today, and implementing it as simply as possible, at times this may result in a system that is stuck.
 One of the symptoms of this is the need for dual (or multiple) maintenance: functional changes start requiring changes to multiple copies of the same (or similar) code.
 Another symptom is that changes in one part of the code affect many other parts.
-XP doctrine says that when this occurs, the system is telling you to refactor your code by changing the architecture, making it simpler and more generic.
+XP doctrine says that when this occurs, the system is showing a need to refactor the code by changing the architecture, making it simpler and more generic.

 Small releases

-The delivery of the software is done via frequent releases of live functionality creating concrete value.
+The delivery of the software is done via frequent releases of live functioning creating concrete value.
 The small releases help the customer to gain confidence in the progress of the project.
 This helps maintain the concept of the whole team as the customer can now come up with his suggestions on the project based on real experience.

 Shared understanding

 Coding standard

 Coding standard is an agreed upon set of rules that the entire development team agree to adhere to throughout the project.
-The standard specifies a consistent style and format for source code, within the chosen programming language, as well as various programming constructs and patterns that should be avoided in order to reduce the probability of defects.
-The coding standard may be a standard conventions specified by the language vendor (e.g. The Code Conventions for the Java Programming Language, recommended by Sun), or custom defined by the development team.
+The standard specifies a consistent style and format for source code, within the chosen programming language, with various programming constructs and patterns that should be avoided to reduce the probability of defects.
+The coding standard may be a standard conventions specified by the language vendor (e.g., Code Conventions for the Java Programming Language, published by Oracle Corporation), or custom defined by a development team.

 Extreme Programming backers advocate code that is self-documenting to the furthest degree possible.
-This reduces the need for code comments, which can get out of sync with the code itself.
+This reduces the need for code comments, which can lose synchrony with the code over time.